Family, friends hold vigil for man killed in double homicide

 WICHITA, Kan.
 (KSNW) – The family of George Kirksey is in mourning after their loved one was killed in a shooting at a downtown Wichita hotel.
 Family and friends held a vigil Friday night to remember him.

-27-year-old Kirksey was a brother, a son, and father of three the family said was loved by all.

 “George really never met a stranger.
-He could get along with any and everybody,” said Shawn Kirksey, the victim’s brother.
+He could get along with any and everybody,” said Shawn Kirksey, George’s brother.

 “It makes me angry,” said Brianna.
 “My niece will have to remember this for the rest of her life.”